24 Hour Emergency Line: (01295) 670501

 Lameness Treatment

 Treatment of lameness in horses varies depending on the type and severity of the root problem.
 Once a diagnosis has been reached, treatment options will be discussed with you.
 These vary widely depending on the underlying cause of lameness.
 In most cases, all treatment options can be offered by Avonvale Equine Vet Practice.
-If any kind of surgical lameness treatment is required, then we can utilise our purpose-built surgical suite.
-Other treatments for lameness often employed include joint medications and controlled exercise programmes.
-We also offer shockwave therapy, performed at your yard or at our clinic, which can be used to treat a range of conditions.
+Treatments for lameness often employed include joint medications and controlled exercise programmes.
+We also offer shockwave therapy, performed at your yard, which can be used to treat a range of conditions.
 For more information on treatments for lameness and other ailments, please see our therapies section.